Case Studies

 2. Process Validation

-• OQ studies without defined parameters.
+• OQ studies without clearly defined parameters

-• Missing risk-based logic.
+• no risk-based logic

 3. Equipment Qualification & Calibration

-• Numerous measurement devices not calibrated.
+• many measurement devices were not calibrated

 4. Visual Inspections